canberkozcelik/GithubBrowserSample/README.md

-Github Browser Sample with Android Architecture Components
+Github Browser Sample with Android Architecture Components (FORK)
 ===========================================================

-This is a sample app that uses Android Architecture Components with Dagger 2.
+This is a fork of sample app that uses Android Architecture Components with Dagger 2.

 **NOTE** It is a relatively more complex and complete example so if you are not familiar with [Architecture Components][arch], you are highly recommended to check other examples